dougeby/IntuneDocs/intune/quickstart-create-custom-role.md

 1. In Intune, choose **Roles** > **All roles** > **Add**.
 ![Browser](media/quickstart-create-custom-role/add-custom-role.png)
 2. Under **Add custom role**, in the **Name** box, enter *Security operations*.
-3. In the **Description** box, enter *This role lets a security operator monitor device configuration and compliance information.*.
+3. In the **Description** box, enter *This role lets a security operator monitor device configuration and compliance information.*
 4. Choose **Configure** > **Corporate device identifiers** > **Yes** next to **Read** > **OK**.
 5. Choose **Device compliance policies** > **Yes** next to **Read** > **OK**.
 6. Choose **Device configurations** > **Yes** next to **Read** > **OK**.
 7. Choose **Organization** > **Yes** next to **Read** > **OK**.
 8. Choose **OK** > **Create**.

-## Assign the custom role to a group
+## Assign the role to a group

-Before your security operator can enjoy the new permissions, you must assign the role to a group that contains the security user.
+Before your security operator can use the new permissions, you must assign the role to a group that contains the security user.

 1. In Intune, choose **Roles** > **All roles** > **Remote device helpdesk**.
 2. Under **Intune roles**, choose **Assignments** > **Assign**.